-The RX Initiator subfield is set to 1 if the sensing initiator is the sensing receiver in bistatic sensing, and to 0 if the sensing initiator is the sensing transmitter in bistatic sensing.
-This field is reserved if the Sensing Type subfield is not set to 2 (Bistatic).
+The RX Responder subfield is set to 1 if the sensing responder is the sensing receiver in bistatic sensing, and to 0 if the sensing responder is the sensing transmitter in bistatic sensing.
+This field is reserved if the Sensing Type subfield is not set to 2 (Bistatic). (#1293)

 …